odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 4. [`tb_encoder_A.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/45a454364ca8d41ae2ffea6cb52cb3a33cf7d602/source/testbenches/tb_encoder_A.vhd): This is the main program to run.
 This program includes all the blocks in it and coordinates them to get the wanted result.
 ![image](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/assets/147071596/2b795c82-ad09-4d81-81d2-875defd2a007)

-6. [`top.level.vhd`](): This is the main program to run.
-This program includes all the blocks in it and coordinates them to get the wanted result.

-### Component(s) simulation

-Write descriptive text and put simulation screenshots of your components.

 ## Instructions